 Organizations use different types of schedules to manage the time element.
 These include Master Schedule, Operation Schedule, Daily Schedule, and more.

-- Issue materials or fixtures that are important for the production
+- Issue materials or fixtures that are important for production

 - Issue orders or drawings for initiating the work

-- Maintain the records from start to end
+- Maintain the records from start to finish

 - Cascade the work from one process to another

-Also known as expediting, follow-up is the final step that finds faults or defects, bottlenecks, and loopholes in the entire production process.
-In this step, the team measures the actual performance from start till the end and then compares it with the expected performance.
+Also known as expediting, follow-up locates fault or defects, bottlenecks, and loopholes in the production process.
+In this step, the team measures the actual performance from start until the end and then compares it with the expected performance.

-How can OptiProERP help manufacturers with Production Planning and Control?
+How does OptiProERP help manufacturers with production planning and control?

-OptiProERP with SAP Business One helps you convert auto-generated production proposals into work orders with a single click.
-Get a complete view of resource capacity, backlogs and bottlenecks, plant floor data, and inventory demand on a single screen.
+OptiProERP is a manufacturing ERP built on SAP Business One, the leading platform for small and midsize enterprises.
+It provides a complete view of resource capacity, backlogs and bottlenecks, plant floor data, and inventory demand all in a single system.